Norbert Kiss: Career

 Kiss with a MAN at the 2024 FIA ETRC Truck Race of Slovakia, where he won all four races of the weekend.

-He began racing with race car simulator, Live for Speed.
+Kiss began racing with race car simulator, Live for Speed.
 The success he achieved in the simulator made people become aware of him.
-In 2005, Norbert Kiss raced for a short season in the Opel Astra Cup with four wins and was nominated Rookie of the Year.
+In 2005, Kiss raced for a short season in the Opel Astra Cup with four wins and was nominated Rookie of the Year.
 In 2006, he won the most prestigious brand cup in Hungary, the Renault Clio Cup at the first attempt.
-In the series he won ten times and only missed the rostrum once.
-At the end of that year he received the Rookie of the Year award.
+In the series, he won ten times and only missed the rostrum once.
+At the end of that year, he received the Rookie of the Year award.
 In 2007, he competed in the Hungarian SEAT León Cup, which started competition that year, for the IMC Motorsport and he became champion with Gábor Wéber finishing runner up.
 His success continued in 2008, even though he had to face serious competition from Wéber and Norbert Michelisz.
-At the end of the year he won the championship title again.
-The next year he raced in two categories, the Suzuki Swift Cup and the E category among the formula cars, with the Formula Renault.
-He won the Suzuki Cup (8 wins) and also landed top spot in the Formula Renault Group, he finished second in the absolute evaluation.
-In 2010, he featured the Zengő Motorsport in the Spanish SEAT León Supercopa for an incomplete season: 1 win, 2 second places and several good finishes throughout the year.
+At the end of the year, he won the championship title again.
+The next year, he raced in two categories, the Suzuki Swift Cup and the E category among the formula cars, with the Formula Renault.
+He won the Suzuki Cup (eight wins) and also landed top spot in the Formula Renault Group, he finished second in the absolute evaluation.
+In 2010, he featured the Zengő Motorsport in the Spanish SEAT León Supercopa for an incomplete season: one win, two second places and several good finishes throughout the year.
 He was third behind Carol and Nogues, but as his car was badly damaged in Jerez, he could not race at the final weekend and finished in sixth place.
-In 2014 and 2015 he became the champion in the FIA European Truck Racing Championship.
+In 2014 and 2015, he became the champion in the FIA European Truck Racing Championship.
 In 2021, he achieved his third European Champion title, and in the following year he won the championship with five races before the end of the season, thus defended his title for his fourth European Championship.

-Over the years he never stopped pursuing virtual motorsports.
+Over the years, Kiss never stopped pursuing virtual motorsports.
 He started racing in popular racing sim game iRacing and competed with a variety of Hungarian teams over the years, mainly in endurance races like the 24 hours of the Nürburgring.
 In 2021, he joined Team Racewerk.com, a German simracing team sponsored by a simracing hardware manufacturer and celebrated multiple wins and podium results in high rated endurance races, most notably the DNLS championship in the SP9 class, for which he partnered with Mercedes-AMG E-Sports Team HTR.
 In 2022, he joined getcloserracing Team, a team sponsored by a virtual motorsport business located in Dortmund, Germany.
 Norbi also functions as one of the brand ambassadors for getcloserracing and regularly competes in online endurance racing events with the team on iRacing.